medic/medic-docs/md/install/smssync.md

 ![SyncURL Details](img/smssync/syncurl-details.png)
 ![Enable SyncURL](img/smssync/enable-syncurl.png)

-At this point you should be able to send an SMS message into Kujua via the gateway.
+At this point you should be able to send an SMS message into Medic Mobile via the gateway.
 Test it out!

-Messages should immediately be forwarded to Kujua and moved to the Sent queue.
+Messages should immediately be forwarded to Medic Mobile and moved to the Sent queue.
 Take a look at the Pending and Sent queues.
-If messages are in the Pending view then they could not get forwarded automatically and there is likely a problem connecting to Kujua.
+If messages are in the Pending view then they could not get forwarded automatically and there is likely a problem connecting to Medic Mobile.

 ![SMSSync Menu](img/smssync/menu-insyncurl.png)
 ![Pending](img/smssync/menu-pending.png)